mjanowiecki/bulk-blue-jay-docs/docs/workflow/9-update-digital-objects.md

   - toc
 ---

-# Update archival object template with URIs
+# Update digital object template with URIs

 While there are numerous methods you could use to replace entity names with URIs in the `digital-object-template.csv`, we have a script available that does this automatically using spreadsheets you already have.
 To do this method, see the steps below.